yugathes/finsync-financial/replit.md

 - **2025-07-06**: Fixed React app structure with protected routes and AuthProvider
 - **2025-07-06**: Database schema column naming needs to be fixed in Supabase

-## Current Issues to Resolve
+## Current Implementation Status
-- Database tables may have wrong column names (monthlyIncome vs monthly_income)
-- Frontend "Invalid API key" error on sign up needs investigation
+- ✅ Authentication system working with Supabase
+- ✅ Comprehensive commitment management system implemented
+- ✅ Monthly income tracking with month-by-month support
+- ✅ Payment tracking for commitments per month
+- ✅ Enhanced dashboard with financial overview
-- Need to run fix-db-schema.sql in Supabase dashboard
+- ⚠️ Need to run database schema updates in Supabase
+- ⚠️ Frontend routing needs to be updated to use new dashboard

+## Database Schema Updates Needed
+Run the `update-schema.sql` file in your Supabase SQL editor to create the new tables:
+- monthly_income (tracks income per month per user)
+- new_commitments (comprehensive commitment structure)
+- commitment_payments (tracks when commitments are paid each month)

 ## User Preferences
 - Professional, clean UI design